hug0sh0t/hug0sh0t/README.md

-If you are feeling generous 🕺🏿
+If you are feeling generous 🕺🏿 and would like to help fund my work ...

 BTC: 357TwXeWM7Uc1hAq3iQdY655J83DwUoQu6